-Shares in Powerhouse Energy Group PLC (LON:PHE) have enjoyed a great start to 2017.
-But even after a 70% rise in the share price so far this year the company is still valued at a micro £8mln.
+Shares in Powerhouse Energy Group PLC (LON:PHE) have doubled this year but the company is still valued at a micro £12mln.

 Does that fully value the potential of the company’s green technology?
 Well, only time will tell.